 Ty Waigana is a professional illustrator and animator with a Bachelor of Arts from Curtin University.
 Ty is a proud Noongar and Saibaigal (Torres Strait) man.
 Ty has worked with us on projects for Australian National University and Queensland Child and Family Commission.
 Ty is the NAIDOC poster artist for 2020.

 Dylan Mooney’s practice includes painting, drawing and digital illustration, inspired by history, culture and identity.
 Dylan has learnt professional application of cultural protocols in his Batchelor study with the prestigious Contemporary Australian Art Program at Griffith University.
 Dylan is a Yuibera man, a Torres Strait Islander and South Sea Islander.

-Talei Elu has spent the last six years working with the federal government in a variety of roles including as an Advisor for Department of the Prime Minister and Cabinet and the National Indigenous Australians Agency and more recently with AIATSIS.
-Talei is now returning home to Seisia, Cape York to strengthen her work with the community and as a Digital Storyteller.
+Talei Elu has spent the last six years working with the federal government in roles that focused on Indigenous economic development in the Department of the Prime Minister and Cabinet and the National Indigenous Australians Agency, and more recently with AIATSIS.
+Talei is now working from Seisia in remote Cape York to strengthen her work with the community and as a Digital Storyteller.